 5.5 Collection of Accounts Receivable.
-Seller shall be entitled to collect all Accounts Receivable pending as of the date of this Agreement.
+Seller shall be entitled to collect all Accounts Receivable pending as of the date of Closing.

 5.6 Use of Company Name.
-Purchaser shall not use, and shall not permit any Affiliate to use, the name Blüm, or any name reasonably similar thereto after December 31, 2019.
-Prior to December 31, 2019, Purchaser shall be entitled to use the name Blüm in connection with the operation of the Business at the Premises as provided for in the Trademark License Agreement attached hereto as Exhibit A.
+Purchaser shall not use, and shall not permit any Affiliate to use, the name Blüm, or any name reasonably similar thereto after the Closing Date.

 6.1 Survival Period; Certain Limitations.